TithiSemwal/Smart_Campus_Surveillance_CV/README.md

 # Smart Campus Surveillance System
-This project was built as part of my Computer Vision course.
+This project was built as part of my Computer Vision course on VITyarthi.
 I wanted to explore how real-time surveillance systems detect people and monitor activity in environments like college campuses.

 # Features